 Automated imports pull data directly from your source systems into your planning tool.
 This eliminates manual copying and pasting, which can easily introduce errors.

-For example, connecting your accounting system can automatically update your scenario models with the latest actual results.
+Connecting your accounting system can automatically update your scenario models with the latest actual results.
 This keeps your scenarios grounded in reality and saves hours of work each month.

 Data cleansing features automatically check for missing values, outliers, or inconsistencies, flagging potential issues before they affect your analysis.